 Well.
 One wouldn't expect a 95 year-old atheist to realise that there's nothing 'polemical' about the book's 'content'.

+Consequently, there is no 'gathering' of bishops and no schism - not yet.
 Wait a couple of weeks, till Francis gets down to announcing a relaxation of the law of clerical celibacy, as he is widely expected to do.
 If Pope Francis is in 'considerable difficulty'- which he certainly should be - it's not because of the book's content, but its timing.
 It's the timing that makes it 'very polemical'.

 Will we ever believe another word Scalfari writes?
 The poor old chap's credibility is in shreds.
 Thank God for that, because his 'interviews' with Francis have 'reported' one heresy after another, all consumed in a feeding frenzy by the media and spat out at a gullible public.

-Can we turn then, to the Jesuits' America Magazine for the facts of the matter?
+Jesuits' America Magazine for the facts of the matter?

-America tells us that a 'Vatican source' is denying that Pope Benedict ever knew he would be listed as co-author of the book.
+Pope Benedict ever knew he would be listed as co-author of the book.

-But in the next breath, America says it's perfectly clear that Benedict gave Sarah permission to use the text he'd written in any way he wished.
-Including, one would reasonably think, giving credit to Benedict for his work, on the cover.
+Sarah permission to use the text he'd written in any way he wished.
+Including,

-Oh, but, says America, quoting a source 'close to Benedict',“It is evident that there is an editorial and mediatic operation from which Benedict XVI separates himself, and to which he is totally extraneous.”
+quoting a source 'close to Benedict',“It is evident that there is an editorial and

 Would we call that statement pharasaical, do you think?
-Or merely Jesuitical?
+Or merely

+Liberal Vaticanistas fell over one another in their attempts to deny Benedict's co-authorship of The Book which upset their married clergy applecart.
 The papalotrous commentator Austen Ivereigh tweeted, hand on heart, that GG "has expressly & repeatedly asked for Benedict not to be billed as co-author and insists Benedict did not co-write intro and conclusion."

-The uproar, the 'polemics' which ensued induced the cardinal to back down, humbly stating that the book's author in future publications would be listed as himself, "with the contribution of Benedict XVI.
+The uproar, the 'polemics' which ensued induced the cardinal to back down, humbly stating that the book's author in future publications would be listed as himself, "with the contribution of Benedict XVI."

 But quite clearly, the book was already in the hands of its English-language publisher, the Catholic Ignatius Press which has always been Benedict's publisher.
 We can imagine how Ignatius would have (politely) waved its contract around, and refused to kowtow to pressure to change the cover and signing arrangements already agreed upon by Benedict and Sarah.